Vagrant environment setup tutorial¶

 Don't forget to replace YOURUSERNAME with your git username.
 You will see something like:

-Now you are ready for Step 3: Start the dev environment.
+Now you are ready for Step 3: Start the development environment.

 Change into the zulip directory and tell vagrant to start the Zulip